jclwilson/jclwilson.github.io/_posts/2018-05-27-read-receipts-mortality-is-a-bad-contract.md

 ---
-title: "✓✓ Read Receipts: Mortality is a Bad Contract"
+title: "✓✓ Read Receipts: Mortality is a bad contract"
 layout: post
 redirect_from:
 cdn-image: philip-roth